chongyi-zheng/chongyi-zheng.github.io/_pages/td_infonce.md

 ### Evaluation on online GCRL benchmarks

 Below, we show examples of TD InfoNCE solving state-based manipulation tasks in the paper, comparing to prior methods quasimetric RL and contrastive RL.
-In each video, the desired goal (red point) is set to the same position.
+In each video, the desired goal (red point) is set to the same position and we use the color of the border to indicate failure (red) and success (green).

 **TASK:** reach